mastapegs/pagan-blanchette-family/src/blog-posts/making-markdown-pages.md

 date: '2020-05-17'
 ---

-# How to add markdown pages from markdown graphql data
+This post will hopefully shed some light into the mystery of creating blog posts in gatsby.

-- Create Blog Post Template
+- Create a blog post template

-- Create pages with **gatsby-node.js**
+- Use **gatsby-node.js** to create pages using that template